 Affirmative Action/Equal Opportunity Policy Statement

 Colgate is a highly selective liberal arts university of 3,200 students situated in central New York state.
-Our faculty are committed to excellence in both teaching and scholarship, engaging in successful research that receives support from both external and internal funding sources.
-Start-up funding will be provided.
-Further information about the Department of Physics and Astronomy can be found here.
+Colgate faculty are committed to excellence in both teaching and scholarship.
+Further information about the Theater department can be found here.
+Applicants with dual-career considerations can find postings of other employment opportunities at Colgate and at other institutions of higher education in upstate New York.

 Campus Crime Reporting and Statistics